De-Alchmst/ex-forth/doc/index.md

 - `~/.local/share/exforth/`

-This can be used for sharing code between projects. ex:forth by itself provides Gforth-compatible `random.fs`.
+This can be used for sharing code between projects.
-While pforth has it's own RANDOM, you can find a extra independent random number generator that can generate numbers in a range.

 Any other file operation is controlled by ALTER-PATH! and ALTER-PATH@.
 These operate on boolean values: